lunanerdderg/Reefbackend/README.md

 * Add mods to Profiles from Library
 * Apply Profiles to actual Subnautica game directory
 * Keep track of mod versions
+* Function to save all changes to Profile made in-game
 * Implement Nexus compatibility (using API key)
 * Keep track of mod dependencies
 * Implement `help` command